PAIDiPaidThis.com

 How much does a private ultrasound scan cost in the UK?

 A private ultrasound is often the quickest and cheapest way to get imaging done when the NHS wait feels endless.
-It uses sound rather than radiation, so it is commonly the first scan a clinic reaches for.
-Price depends on the area being scanned and who performs it, because a scan led by a consultant radiologist usually costs more than one done by a sonographer.
+It uses sound rather than radiation, so it is commonly the first scan a clinic reaches for when the question is fairly straightforward.
+Price depends mainly on the area being scanned and who performs it, because a scan led by a consultant radiologist usually costs more than one done by a sonographer.
+It also depends on whether you are paying for the scan alone or for the scan plus a same-day written report you can hand to a GP or specialist.

 The quick version

-• Ultrasound is generally the cheapest imaging option, often well below an MRI scan or CT scan for the same area.
+• Ultrasound is generally the cheapest imaging option, often well below an MRI scan or CT scan for the same area of the body.

-• The price depends on the region scanned and how many areas are covered in one visit.
+• The price depends on the region scanned and how many areas are covered in one visit, so a combined scan costs more than a single-area one.

-• A scan performed by a consultant radiologist tends to cost more than one done by a sonographer.
+• A scan performed by a consultant radiologist tends to cost more than one done by a sonographer for the same routine check.

-• Whether a written report is included changes the price, so check before you book.
+• Whether a written report is included changes the price, so ask before you book rather than after you get the invoice.

-• Some ultrasounds need a referral, while others allow self-referral, and that can affect the fee.
+• Some ultrasounds need a referral from a GP or consultant, while others allow self-referral, and that difference can affect both the fee and how quickly you get seen.

 What people actually paid